matter-labs/zksync-era/zk_toolbox/crates/zk_inception/README.md

 - `-a`, `--additional-args <ADDITIONAL_ARGS>` — List of additional arguments that can be passed through the CLI.

   e.g.: `zk_inception init -a --private-key=<PRIVATE_KEY>`

+## `zk_inception chain update-token-multiplier-setter`

+Update Token Multiplier Setter address on l1.
+Token Multiplier Setter is used by chains with custom base token to propagate the changes to numerator / denominator to the l1.
+Address of the Token Multiplier Setter is taken from the wallets configuration.

+**Usage:** `zk_inception chain update-token-multiplier-setter`

 ## `zk_inception prover`